ZukaBri3k/discovery-highcharts/readme.md

 ## Usage

-To implement an Highcharts chart inside a discovery dashboard you to specify the type of the tile :
+To implement a Highcharts chart inside a Discovery dashboard, you need to specify the type of the tile :
 ```mc2
 'type' 'HC'
 ```

-and then you can pass your Highcharts chart definition in the options field :
+Then, you can pass your Highcharts chart definition in the options field. :

 - HTML
 ```html